 How Much Does Stretchlabs Cost?

 Another key factor to most tippers is how much the service costs in the first place.

 If you’re already paying a King’s ransom you might be less inclined to dip into your wallet for a tip.

 So let’s take a look at the prices

-This is fairly standard for most flexology classes but we wouldn’t class it as particularly cheap.
+This is fairly standard for most flexology classes and is similarly priced to Stretch Zone (Stretchlab’s main competitor) but we wouldn’t class it as particularly cheap.